samiux/samiux.github.io/ctf-pwn.md

 PwnCTF 22.04 is developed on CTFd Framework.
 The challenges are mainly designed for Pwnable and Practical purpose.
 Difficulty is basic to intermediate level.
 No heap exploitation is involved.

-PwnCTF 22.04 is based on Glibc 2.35 (Ubuntu22.04 LTS).
+PwnCTF 22.04 is based on Glibc 2.35 (Ubuntu 22.04 LTS).
 There are a total of 10 challenges.

 #### Usage